Hipo/hipo-exceptions-js/README.md

   fallback_message: "This is a random fallback message" };
 ---
-const getFieldError = exceptionTransformergenerateSpecificFieldError(exampleFive);
+const getFieldError = exceptionTransformer.generateSpecificFieldError(exampleFive);

-getFieldError("message") /// <- Returns { non_field_errors: ["Attachments or body must be provided."], title: ["Message title is missing"] } So Do not use this one for that purpose. getFieldError("message.title") // ["Message title is missing"]
+getFieldError("message") // ["Attachments or body must be provided."] getFieldError("message.title") // ["Message title is missing"]

 exceptionTransformer.generateErrorMessage(exampleFive) // "summary: Summary is missing"